hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 If you use the working directory setting, always run Terraform from a complete copy of the configuration directory.
 Moving one subdirectory to a new location can result in unexpected content uploads.

+### Remote State Sharing

+Which other workspaces within the organization can access the state of the workspace during [runs managed by Terraform Cloud](/docs/cloud/run/index.html#remote-operations).
+The [`terraform_remote_state` data source](/docs/language/state/remote-state-data.html) relies on state sharing to access workspace outputs.

+- If "Share state globally" is enabled, all other workspaces within the organization can access this workspace's state during runs.
+- If global sharing is turned off, you can specify a list of workspaces within the organization that can access this workspace's state; no other workspaces will be allowed.

+    The workspace selector is searchable; if you don't initially see a workspace you're looking for, type part of its name.

+By default, new workspaces do not allow other workspaces to access their state.
+We recommend that you follow the principle of least privilege and only enable state access between workspaces that specifically need information from each other.

+~> **Important:** The default access permissions for new workspaces changed in April 2021.
+Workspaces created before this change defaulted to allowing global access within their organization.
+These workspaces can be changed to more restrictive access at any time.

 ## Locking

 ~> **Important:** Unlike other settings, locks can also be managed by users with permission to lock and unlock the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))